British Columbia Social Credit Party: Electoral results

 In the 1937 election, the British Columbia Social Credit League endorsed candidates, but none were elected.

 In the 1941 election, no candidates ran under the social credit banner.

 In the 1945 election, an alliance of social credit groups nominated candidates.
 None were elected.

 In the 1949 election, three different social credit groups nominated candidates.
 None were successful.

-In subsequent elections, only the Social Credit Party of British Columbia emerged as the only social credit party, although it quickly abandoned social credit theories.
+In subsequent elections, the Social Credit Party of British Columbia emerged as the only social credit party; however, it quickly abandoned social credit theories.